-Dr. Jiang has a solid background in science with over 20 years of experience in research, teaching and services.
-He has been principal and co-principal investigator on grants and contracts totaling over $8 million.
-He has published and presented over 50 papers and presentations in the areas of chemistry, food safety, environmental contamination and pest management.
-Dr. Jiang co-authored over 100 IR-4 Analytical Summary Reports that have been submitted to the Environmental Protection Agency (EPA) for pesticide registration.
-While being on the United States Department of Agriculture (USDA) Foreign Agricultural Service’s mission, Capacity Building, Dr. Jiang and colleagues travelled to many countries in Asia, Africa and Central and South America to help these developing countries develop internationally recognized pest management programs and to establish their regulatory systems, which are very important to global food safety.
-He worked in industries in Toronto and Detroit before joining Michigan State University (MSU) in 2003.
+Dr. Jiang has a solid background in science with 20+ years of experience in research, teaching, and services.
+He has been principal and co-principal investigator on grants and contracts totaling over $8 M. He published and presented over fifty papers and presentations in the areas of chemistry, food safety, environmental contamination, and pest management.
+Dr. Jiang co-authored over one hundred IR-4 Analytical Summary Reports that have been submitted to the US EPA and AAFC Canada for pesticide tolerance establishment.
+While being on the USDA Foreign Agricultural Service (FAS) mission Capacity Building, Dr. Jiang and colleagues travelled many countries in Asia, Africa, and Latin America, and helped these developing countries to develop internationally recognized pest management programs and to establish their regulatory systems, which are important to the global food safety.
+He worked in industries in Toronto and Detroit before joining Michigan State University in 2003.
 Dr. Jiang became a faculty member at the Department of Entomology in 2006.
-Dr. Jiang is serving as a senior editor of the Bulletin of Environmental Contamination and Toxicology.
+Dr. Jiang is serving as a senior editor of Bulletin of Environmental Contamination and Toxicology.

 Current assignment: Research 50% | Teaching 5% | Outreach & Services 45%

-For more than 50 years, the USDA Interregional Research Project Number 4 (IR-4 Project) has been the primary resource in the United States for facilitating registrations of pesticides on specialty crops and minor uses, which include the majority of fruit, vegetable and ornamental crops.
-The IR-4 program is fully funded by the USDA.
-The IR-4 Project contributes more than $7.3 billion to annual gross domestic product (GDP) in the U.S. Therefore, IR-4 is very important to U.S. specialty crop growers, and in particular to growers in Michigan, which has one of the most diverse agricultures in the U.S.
+For more than 50 years, the USDA Interregional Research Project Number 4 (IR-4) Project has been the primary resource in the US for facilitating registrations of pesticides on specialty crops and minor uses which include the majority of fruit, vegetable, and ornamental crops.
+The IR-4 program is fully funded by USDA.
+The IR-4 Project contributes more than $7.3 billion to annual GDP in the US.
+Therefore, IR-4 is important to US specialty crop growers.

-Recently, I have become active in the capacity building program of the USDA Foreign Agricultural Service that helps developing countries improve their agricultural systems (such as minor use programs and regulatory systems) and enhance their international trade capacities.
-Many institutions in the U.S. participate in the capacity building program.
-I have been actively participating in the capacity building program for four years.
-My involvement in the capacity building program is to provide the services for the pesticide laboratory GLP training.
-One of my roles is the laboratory trainer for method validation.
-For example, I have been the main trainer to the laboratory trainings for capacity building program studies in some of the Association of Southeast Asian Nations countires (Malaysia, Singapore, Thailand, Philippines, Indonesia, Vietnam) and Central and South America.
-Recently, we started capacity building program projects in Africa (Egypt, Morocco, Ghana, Senegal, Uganda and Kenya).
-I have been working closely with China to be on the team to foster cooperation and information exchange with the intention of a reciprocal recognition of each other’s GLP programs and mutual acceptance of pesticide residue data.
+Capacity Building Program of USDA Foreign Agricultural Service helps developing countries improve agricultural systems (such as minor use programs and regulatory systems) and enhances the international trade capacities.
+Many institutions in the US participate in the Capacity Building program.
+I have been on the mission of Capacity Building Program for past five years and have been providing the services for the pesticide laboratory GLP training in many countries.
+I have been the main trainer to pesticide laboratory trainings for Capacity Building studies in the Association of Southeast Asian Nations countries and nearby countries (trainees are from Brunei, Cambodia, Indonesia, Malaysia, Myanmar, Philippines, Singapore, Thailand, Laos, Vietnam, and China, South Korea) , in Africa (Egypt, Ghana, Kenya, Morocco, Senegal, Uganda, and Tanzania), and in Latin America (Costa Rica, Colombia, Argentina).
+I have been working closely with China to be on the team to foster cooperation and information exchange with intention of a reciprocal recognition of each other’s GLP programs and mutual acceptance of pesticide residue data.

 - Analytical Chemistry